-India's giggling guru says laugh yourself to good healthNovember 29th, 2012 in Health
+India's giggling guru says laugh yourself to good healthNovember 29th, 2012 by Penny Macrae in Health /

 India's "guru of giggling" Madan Kataria, who has got thousands of people guffawing globally in pursuit of better health, has an unexpected confession—he hasn't got a very good sense of humour.

 Kataria—who travels constantly spreading his "laugh with no reason" gospel—has been hired by multinationals from computer giant Hewlett-Packard to automaker Volvo to hold team-building laughter sessions.

 Now he is setting up a "Laughter University" in the southern city of Bangalore on land donated by a building contractor and $250,000 from an anonymous tycoon.

 "In three months we will start building and by the end of 2013 we will be up and running.
 We want to build a worldwide community headquarters of laughter yoga," he said.

 Kataria envisions holding laughter sessions and conferences at the centre and setting up an alternative medicine unit to expand medical knowledge about the beneficial health effects of laughter.

 Studies already suggest laughter releases feel-good endorphins, the brain chemicals that are linked with a sense of wellbeing.

 "Laughing is the healthiest thing you can do—it's the best medicine," said the towering, bald 58-year-old, whose movement has inspired thousands of "Laughter Clubs" in India and around the world from Beirut to Dublin.

 Kataria also holds laughter sessions in schools, prisons, hospitals and retirement homes, and a few years ago testified before a US Senate committee that laughter yoga could help the country cut healthcare costs.